shelby-moore/multi-tenant-cluster/README.md

 rm -rf ~/.kube/cache/oidc-login
 ```

+# Bootstrapping

+ArgoCD will automatically bootstrap the clusters, but sync waves are missing, so the components don't come up in quite the right order yet.

+aws-load-balancer-controller and karpenter use IRSA, but the manifests don't include the correct ARN right now.
+The AWS Account ID needs to be added to them.
+ArgoCD is setup to ignore changes to the ServiceAccounts for these components so the correct ARN can be added manually.

 # TODO Production Readiness

 - Apply network policies to all non-tenant namespaces (kube-system, argocd, cilium-system, karpenter, traefik-private, traefik-public...)